chili-publish/grafx-documentation/docs/CHILI-GraFx/users/roles/index.md

 |![smallapplogo](/assets/CHILI_LOGOS_OK-07.svg)| ✅ |
 |![smallapplogo](/assets/CHILI_LOGOS_OK-11.svg)| ✅ |

-Subscription Admins and Environment Admins can function as Template Designers when they are allocated a Template Designer Seat.
+End users, Subscription Admins and Environment Admins can function as Template Designers when they are allocated a Template Designer Seat.

 (1) Content Admins will be able to create Templates, but the output will be watermarked.